 Social factors have and will always be present, so instead, it is up to the architects to exercise their creativity.
 The result of Stalled! is the design of a public bathroom that includes all users and an enhanced public space.
 Five years later, the international code finally recognized the impact of such design, thus the amendment.
 People change codes, not the other way around.

 The Global Free Unit, a teaching initiative started by Robert Mull in London in 2004, put students in difficult contexts without design prompts.
 These places include Lesvos of Greece, Izmir of Turkey, and Calais of France, where refugees struggle to find shelter.

 So, architecture and design are present throughout the refugee crises, but architects and designers are not.

-Ego has no place during crisis.
-Students from the program who travelled to refugee camps very soon found out "innovative" products designed by an architect in an office across the world never improved the refugees' situation.
+Ego has no place during a crisis.
+Students from the program who traveled to refugee camps very soon found out that "innovative" products designed by an architect in an office across the world never improved the refugees' situation.
 Instead, the students learned from the refugees who survived the unforgiving sea.

 Being victims of political conflict is irrelevant to one's skill sets and intelligence.
 People who do not share the same experience with refugees often overlook the effect of trauma.
-When one is deprived of basic needs, they lose self-confidence along with possessions.
-Before constructing shelters, the students' primary effort was to realize refugees as people who are capable of helping the community because they were architects, engineers, city planners, and many other professions before fleeing their home.
+When one is deprived of basic needs, one loses self-confidence along with possessions.
+Before constructing shelters, the students' primary effort was to realize refugees as people who are capable of helping the community because they were architects, engineers, city planners, and many other professionals before fleeing their homes.

 Development for the Community

 The UK-based firm Solidspace, founded by Roger Zogolovitch, is an architect-developer.
-Equipped with an architect's professionalism and a developer's mindset, Solidspace forms collaborative relationships with their architects.
+Equipped with an architect's professionalism and a developer's mindset, Solidspace forms collaborative relationships with its architects.